I incorrectly predicted that there's no violation of human rights in BURANDO HOLDING B.V. v. THE NETHERLANDS.

 - Conclusion:

-Article 6-3-d - Obtain attendance of witnesses) - Result: Violation SEE FINAL JUDGMENT
+Violation of Article 5 - Right to liberty and security - Result: Violation SEE FINAL JUDGMENT

 JURI Prediction